Gwinhen/MOTH/README.md

 This is the implementation for IEEE S&P 2022 paper "Model Orthogonalization: Class Distance Hardening in Neural Networks for Better Security."

-The PyTorch version is coming soon...

 ## Prerequisite

-The code is implemented and tested on Keras with TensorFlow backend.
+The code is implemented and tested on Keras (with TensorFlow backend) and PyTorch.
 It runs on Python 3.6.9.

 ### Keras Version

 * Keras 2.3.0
 * Tensorflow 1.14.0

+### PyTorch Version

+* PyTorch 1.7.0

 ## Usage